Matheus-jacobb/CompSpace/readme.md

 <br>

-After cloning the project, just run the index.html file.
+After cloning the project, just run the first-page.html file with a web browser of your choice.

 And it's working on your machine!🚀🚀